- Home

 Notification

 At the time of death, the Anatomical Gift Program must be notified by telephone immediately.
-The individual responsible for making final arrangements should call: 336-207-3813.
-Timely notification is essential to ensure proper handling for an acceptable donation.
-Our program staff is available 24 hours a day, ready to promptly initiate the donation procedure.
-The Anatomical Gift staff will confirm acceptance and make arrangements for receiving the donor from the place of death.
+The individual responsible for making final arrangements should inform the healthcare providers, particularly the healthcare professional who pronounces death, to call 336-207-3813.
+Timely notification is essential to ensure the proper handling of an acceptable donation.
+Our program staff is available 24 hours daily, ready to initiate the donation procedure promptly.
+The Anatomical Gift staff will confirm acceptance and arrange to receive the donor from the place of death.
 Transportation of the donor will be arranged and paid for by the Anatomical Gift Program.
-A signed death certificate must be obtained from the funeral director contacted by the Anatomical Gift Program.
-Once the death certificate has been obtained, the Anatomical Gift Program will make arrangements for transportation.
-A donor’s body must be received within 24 hours after death, unless specific arrangements have been approved by the Anatomical Gift Program.
-A body that has been autopsied, embalmed or is known to carry an infectious disease cannot be accepted.
+Once the anatomical donor is officially accepted by a representative of the Anatomical Gift Program, arrangements will be made for transportation.
+A donor’s body must be received within 24 hours after death unless specific arrangements have been approved by the Anatomical Gift Program.
+A body that has been autopsied, embalmed, or is known to carry an infectious disease cannot be accepted.

 After Studies Completed

 Studies are usually completed within two years.
 At the conclusion of studies the Anatomical Gift Program will comply with the donor’s instructions regarding disposition of the cremated remains as selected on the Donor Consent Form.
 Cremation is at the expense of the Anatomical Gift Program.
-The options for disposition are:
+All cremated remains are returned to the designated individual as directed on the consent form.

-The ashes will only be returned to the individual designated on the Donor Consent Form following the chain of custody.
+The cremated remains will only be returned to the individual designated on the Donor Consent Form following the chain of custody.

 Honoring Donors